 The Springfield Public Schools provide considerable funding for the ongoing maintenance of School Department facilities.
 Although generally smaller in scale than MSBA funded Accelerated Repair Projects, these projects represent the ongoing maintenance required to keep Springfield's schools safe, clean, and energy efficient.
-In FY19 these planned investments totaled over \$4.5 million.
-These projects included the installation of LED lighting in multiple schools, flooring repairs, door replacements, painting, and chiller and boiler replacements.
+In FY21 these planned investments totaled over \$4M.
+These projects included the installation of LED lighting in multiple schools, flooring repairs, door replacements painting, and HVAC improvements.